Vanguard vs. Charles Schwab: Highlights

 Websites

-Vanguard’s platform improves noticeably on its website.
-Horizontal charts and option chains (calls and puts only) are available, and non-Vanguard funds can be traded.
-The order ticket matches what is used on the mobile app.
-Available order types include:
+Vanguard’s software improves quite a bit on its website.
+Here, there are horizontal charts and option chains for calls and puts.
+Non-Vanguard funds can be traded on the site, too.
+The order ticket on the website is the same one we found on the mobile app.
+Available trade choices include:

 - Limit